HollowMan6/CS-E4770/p3/REPORT.md

 Using Docker Compose.

-- To start the application, open up the terminal in the source code folder that contains the `docker-compose.yml` file and type `docker-compose up`.
+- To start the application, open up the terminal in the source code folder that contains the `docker-compose.yml` file and type `docker-compose up`. the application will start and be available at `http://localhost:7800`.
 - To stop the application, press `ctrl+C` (or similar) in the same terminal where you wrote the command `docker-compose up`.
 Another option is to open up a new terminal and navigate to the folder that contains the